kmjones1979/ansible-playbooks/README.md

-# Ansible in Docker or Vagrant
+# Ansible Playbooks - Docker and Vagrant

 This README contains instructions on setting up either a Docker container or Vagrant server running CentOS 7 to deploy via Ansible.